lexibank/tlopo/out/vol3/chapter7.md

 <a id="s-4-11"></a>

-## 4.11.
+### 4.11.
 Pterocarpus indicus, New Guinea rosewood, flame wood, Bnananara, navilae, bluwota (Fabaceae)

 In the Bismarck Archipelago Pterocarpus indicus grows in lowland rain forests, but in the Solomons it is more salient in freshwater swamJP forests (Figure 7.5, right).
-It grows to vary- ing sizes depending on its immediate environment.
+It grows to varying sizes depending on its immediate environment.
 Sometimes it is an emergent tree up to 40 m high, often it is a large canopy tree, and under some conditions a tree of the lower canopy only 10m high.
 Like most canopy trees, it has a long bole (which is sometimes crooked) and buttresses which sometimes extend into flutes up the bole ([Conn & Damas 2006](../references.md#source-ConnandDamas2006), [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 165, 320).

 The flowers are small but bright yellow and fragrant.
-Its fruit comes in the form of disk- shaped pods.
+Its fruit comes in the form of disk-shaped pods.
 It has red sap, and one of its English names, 'flame wood ', reflects the fact that its wood is multi-coloured: yellow, red and brown.
 Its alternative Bislama name bluwota reflects the fact that the wood and bark tum steel blue when immersed in water ([Wheatley 1992](../references.md#source-Wheatley1992): 145).

 P. indicus provides excellent timber, moderately soft, moderately light and permanently sweet-smelling.
 In various parts of the Solomons and Vanuatu the trunks are used for dugout canoes and planks and for carving ([Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 167, [Wheatley 1992](../references.md#source-Wheatley1992): 145, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 119, [Hviding 2005](../references.md#source-Hviding2005): 142).
 It has similar uses in the Bismarcks, where it is also used for hourglass drums ([Floyd 1954](../references.md#source-Floyd1954), [Powell 1976](../references.md#source-Powell1976)).